A Brief History of Breathe California

 When the Sacramento Society for the Prevention and Cure of Tuberculosis was established in December 1917, tuberculosis was killing one in five Americans and was the leading cause of death in the United States.
 Between 1917 and the mid-1960s, the agency performed community awareness and education programs, set up a free tuberculosis clinic and organized a well-baby clinic.
 The agency also established a summer camp for undernourished children, piloted a school nutrition program, instituted a free dental clinic for children and handled a mass X-ray screening.

-Three seminal events took place in the 1960s and early ’70s that led the organization to change its focus.
-The first was the dramatic reduction in TB incidence.
+1) The dramatic reduction in TB incidence.
 This dramatic decrease in incidents paved the way to focus on other lung diseases.

+While our organization has changed its name* many times over the past century, we have always been dedicated to improving lung health in our local community.
 Today, Breathe California of Sacramento-Emigrant Trails continues to further develop and enhance programs and coalitions that directly affect respiratory health and disease.
 The organization sees a future of clean air and healthy lungs, and is working diligently to ensure that vision.